nikesh-ag/demo-first/README.md

 # First Demo

-This is my first Git Repo
+This is my first Git Repo.
+This is how I learnt to use Git and GitHub.

 This was my first ever commit.
 Now this is my second commit.